 With no curator or gallery owner to control the volume of images presented, how important is self-limitation and self-protection on Instagram?

 I wouldn’t use any of these sites for anything too complicated or ‘deep’.
 Instagram for me is merely a kind of cyberspace ‘gallery’ with photos of works of art or buildings or monuments that I can skip over quickly if I’m not interested.
 Likewise with Facebook.
 I’m always amazed when people get excited over its political ‘content’ because my mind (and eyes) are used to ignoring anything but the messages and pictures from friends that I want to hear from.
 One doesn’t have to be ‘sucked into’ all the other stuff going on.
 So, for example, I shuffle through Instagram to find postings by the woman (who is herself an artist, apparently) who has been finding and posting on Instagram all these paintings that I love to see.
 Or maybe the Morgan’s postings, or the Frick’s or the Medici Archives Project’s.
 Not so hard to do.

 It sounds as if you have good control over what you take in.
 And you have a viable and healthy plan for how you approach social media.
 The cyberspace — like Art History — is crowded with imagery, impressions and impulses.
 In your field — which involves looking at art in historical and systematic ways — having an orderly approach must be essential.
 For me — as an artist — I feel that I must keep one eye open at all times.
-This is because the impulses in my environment are often the seeds of my future poetry and artworks.
+This is because the impulses in my environment are often the seeds of future artworks.